 Understated, Intentional, Timeless: Your Fashion Guide to Fine Jewelry for Beginners

-If there's one takeaway from the 2026 awards season, it's that jewelry is back—picture Elle Fanning in a vintage Cartier necklace at the Oscars or Teyana Taylor wearing Tiffany & Co. to the Golden Globes, which only means it’s a short time before the diamond-and-gemstone love jumps from the red carpet to our jewelry boxes.
+If there's one takeaway from the 2026 award season, it's that jewelry is back—picture Elle Fanning in a vintage Cartier necklace at the Oscars or Teyana Taylor wearing Tiffany & Co. to the Golden Globes—which only means it’s a short time before the diamond-and-gemstone love jumps from the red carpet to our jewelry boxes.
 Speaking of which, mine feels bare compared to the finishings and settings of Hollywood’s most glamorous events.
 What did I expect, really?
 I’m young in life.
-A true fine jewelry collection takes years to curate.
+A true fine-jewelry collection takes years to curate.

 Lab-Grown Vs. Natural Diamonds

 During my talks with brand founders and jewelry designers, the lab-grown-versus-natural-diamond discussion was inevitable.
 Still, as with any investment, it is important to ask the hard-hitting questions.
-The fine jewelry industry, like office jargon, has its own vocabulary.
-If unfamiliar with the lingo, questions such as these can feel intimidating.
-Steph Mazuera, an NYC-based fine jewelry designer, was as eager to answer my questions as I was to ask them.
-Given all its complexities, Mazuera shared the following: “I work with both lab and natural, often using lab diamonds for their accessibility and impact, especially in pieces like studs and tennis bracelets.
+The fine-jewelry industry has its own vocabulary, like office jargon.
+If unfamiliar with the lingo, you may feel intimidated by questions such as these.
+Steph Mazuera, an NYC-based fine-jewelry designer, was as eager to answer my questions as I was to ask them.
+Mazuera shared, “I work with both lab and natural, often using lab diamonds for their accessibility and impact, especially in pieces like studs and tennis bracelets.
 That said, natural diamonds have an undeniable individuality, and when I source them, I’m especially drawn to antique stones or those with unique, unconventional character.”

 The Best Brands to Start a Jewelry Collection